 The research is clear on stranded assets, but how will the finance sector respond?

-A recent Nature Climate Change report reveals transitioning to low carbon economies could see a loss of US$1.4 trillion in stranded fossil fuel assets with a particular impact on OECD countries.
-Sustainable Investment Manager János Hidi argues that in light of this research, governments and the private sector should work together with the finance sector for a successful capital reallocation towards net zero.
+The latest research reveals transitioning to low carbon economies could see a loss of US$1.4 trillion in stranded fossil fuel assets with a particular impact on OECD countries.
+Meanwhile, BP’s Energy Outlook cut projected global oil and gas demand for 2035 by 5%, and brought forward the expected year of peak oil.
+Sustainable Investment Manager János Hidi argues that in light of this research and announcements, governments and the private sector should work together with the finance sector for a successful capital reallocation towards net zero.

 Transitioning to a low-carbon economy will have far reaching consequences on both the real economy and finance sector.